Last winter, Boston barely had a proper snowstorm. And according to the Farmers’ Almanac, we’ll pay the price this winter.

 When will it snow in Boston?

-The earliest snowfall may come in December, and maybe even lead to a white Christmas.
 It is also predicted to be a long winter, with snow slated for the 3rd week of April-let’s just hope it’s not Marathon Monday.